 In Seila Law v.
 CFPB, a California debt collection law firm argues the CFPB's leadership structure is unconstitutional, and therefore it should not have to comply with a civil investigative demand from the bureau.

 At issue is a provision in the Dodd-Frank Act that allows the president to only fire the director of the bureau "for cause."
-The Justice Department filed a brief in September urging the high court to take the case, and CFPB Director Kathy Kraninger has since aligned with that view.
+The Justice Department has criticized the clause, filing a brief in September urging the high court to take the case, and CFPB Director Kathy Kraninger has since aligned with that view.

 The Seila Law case has knocked around the lower court system for more than two years.